Migrate to Confluent Cloud

 Choose a method to switch over your client applications to Confluent Cloud.

 • Zero-cut migration (recommended for minimal downtime): Confluent Gateway routes traffic and maps authentication so clients keep their original endpoints and credentials and reconnect automatically at cutover, with no configuration changes.
-For MSK migrations, the Kafka Copy Paste (kcp) tool automates this process.
-For more information, see Migrate between Kafka Clusters using Confluent Cloud Gateway and Migrate Clusters with the Kafka Copy Paste (kcp) Tool.
+For MSK migrations, the kcp tool automates this process.
+For more information, see Migrate between Kafka Clusters using Confluent Cloud Gateway and Migrate Clusters with the Copy Paste (kcp) Tool.

 • Client restart: Update each client’s bootstrap server and security configuration and restart it against Confluent Cloud.
 Several migration patterns are available, such as restart all at once, stop-wait-restart, and stop-restart-repeat, depending on how much downtime and how many duplicate or missed messages your clients can tolerate.
 For the Cluster Linking cutover steps, see Migrate data with Cluster Linking on Confluent Cloud.

-After you switch over your clients, confirm that your workloads run as expected on Confluent Cloud and meet your performance requirements.
-Then decommission the source cluster and any temporary infrastructure you created for the migration.
+To validate your migration, confirm that your workloads run as expected on Confluent Cloud and meet your performance requirements after you switch over your clients.
+After validation, decommission the source cluster and any temporary infrastructure you created for the migration.